Skip to main content

 Fixed Assets

-Fixed Assets (also known as Capital Expenses) are your depreciable items- the investment property itself and the capital improvements you make to it.
+Fixed assets (also known as capital expenses) are your depreciable items, including the investment property itself and the capital improvements you make to it.
 These non-operational costs are not written off against income in a single year but are instead recovered over a preset period of time through depreciation.
-For example, residential rental property is depreciated on a 27.5-year timeline, while Appliances are depreciated on a much shorter 5-year timeline.
+For example, residential rental property is depreciated on a 27.5-year timeline, while appliances are depreciated on a much shorter 5-year timeline.
 Read more details from the IRS here.

 After creation, you’ll depreciate fixed assets over their useful life, lowering their recorded value in your books.
 Most investors record a single annual depreciation entry for each asset.

-If you are not currently tracking your Fixed Asset information - perhaps your tax preparer is doing so on your behalf.
-That’s OK, this is an optional feature in REI Hub.
-You can easily keep your operational income and expenses in REI Hub without tracking Fixed Assets.
-However, Fixed Assets are essential if you want the full records of your investments in one location and the ability to create a Balance Sheet for your Portfolio.
+If you are not currently tracking your fixed asset information, check with your tax preparer to see if they are doing so on your behalf.
+That’s OK as fixed assets is an optional feature in REI Hub.
+You can easily keep your operational income and expenses in REI Hub without tracking fixed assets.
+However, fixed assets are essential if you want the full records of your investments in one location and the ability to create a balance sheet for your portfolio.

 Chart of Accounts

-If you are transitioning from another accounting system- make sure your Chart of Accounts matches up.
+If you are transitioning from another accounting system, ensure your chart of accounts matches up.
 If you have accounts in your previous system that do not currently exist in REI Hub, you may need to create those accounts or decide how you’ll classify their transactions moving forward.

 Organization

 In addition to the bookkeeping and accounting features already discussed, REI Hub also offers several organizational features.
-These can potentially be linked to your finances (the Mileage Tracker) but typically are more oriented towards the additional record keeping often required or desired by real estate investors and rental property owners.
+These can potentially be linked to your finances (like the mileage tracker) but typically are more oriented towards the additional record keeping often required or desired by real estate investors and rental property owners.

 • Vendor tracking allows users to track payments made by service providers.